tommasomoretti/nameless-analytics-batch-data-loader/README.md

 ## From a local machine or a remote server to Google BigQuery
 This version of the Nameless Analytics Data Loader, take a csv file from a folder and inserts it in Nameless Analytics main table.

-Ensure that the Python Client for Google BigQuery is installed before executing the script.
+Please note: Python client for Google BigQuery must be installed before execute the script.

 ```terminal
 pip install --upgrade google-cloud-bigquery